Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_FollowupRecommendationSampleAsync.md

 # How to extract the description of a followup recommendation inference using an asynchronous call

-In this sample it is shown how you can construct a request, add a configuration, create a client, send a asynchronous request and use the result returned to extract the generic procedure recommendation, imaging procedure recommendation of the followup recommendation inference.
+In this sample it is shown how you can construct a request, add a configuration, create a client, send an asynchronous request and use the result returned to extract the generic procedure recommendation, imaging procedure recommendation of the followup recommendation inference.

 ## Creating a PatientRecord with Details, Encounter, and Document Content
 To create a comprehensive patient record, instantiate a `PatientRecord` object with the patient’s details, encounter information, and document content.
 This record includes the patient’s birth date, sex, encounter class, period, and associated clinical documents, such as radiology reports.
 The `PatientRecord` object is then populated with these details to ensure all relevant patient information is accurately captured and organized.